jhoonhan/nhs-client/README.md

 - Documentation on scheduling algorithm
 - Bug fix when other month is selected.
   - Default values probably not set correctly.
+- Manager view
+- Fix JWT authorization in the backend.

 ### Backlog
 - Scheduling algorithm records its computation result data each time it is run to `compute_record` table.